-1. Call for current price.
+1. CALL for the current price.

-2. Watch the video below!
+2. WATCH the videos below!

-4. Ship USPS flat rate (2 day delivery).
+4. SHIP USPS flat rate (2-day delivery).

-6. Check mailed within 24 hours.
+6. GET MONEY - Check mailed within 24 hours.

 We pay competitive prices and pay IMMEDIATELY upon receipt and material/weight verification.